ceramicskate0/SWELF/README.md

    Any combination of the following as long as they are in order.

-     Term or statement to seatch for ','EventLogName','EventID
+     Term or statement to search for ',' EventLogName ',' EventID

 --------------------------------------------------------------------------------
-     example: powershell.exe,microsoft-windows-sysmon/operational,1
+     example: powershell.exe,microsoft-windows-sysmon/operational,1 (This will be used to search microsoft-windows-sysmon/operational                 logs for cmd.exe with event id 1)

-     example: cmd.exe,microsoft-windows-powershell/operational
+     example: cmd.exe,microsoft-windows-sysmon/operational (This will be used to search microsoft-windows-sysmon/operational logs for                 cmd.exe)

-     example: cmd.exe,microsoft-windows-sysmon/operational
+     example: cmd.exe,microsoft-windows-powershell/operational (This will be used to search microsoft-windows-sysmon/operational logs)

-     example: has been restricted by your Administrator by location with policy rule
+     example: has been restricted by your Administrator by location with policy rule (This will be used to search ALL logs)

-     example: csc.exe
+     example: csc.exe (This will be used to search ALL logs)

-     example: log file was cleared
+     example: log file was cleared (This will be used to search ALL logs)
 --------------------------------------------------------------------------------

 ## C:\ ..\Logs\ErrorLog.log